fkarg/fkarg.github.io/drafts/seven-habits.md

   seek first to understand.
 - one-on-one sessions help tremendously
 - seek first to understand and it will open doors for synergy

+TLDR; We communicate most of our wake time, and received little explicit training to communicate with other humans.
+Effective communication helps ourselves to become much more efficient, understanding others helps to work with them better.

 ### Habit 6: Synergize
 - Synergy: most catalytic, most empowering, most unifying, most exciting